pernapativishnupriya/Cybersecurity-Labs/Sunset-DC1/README.md

 ## 📌 Overview

 Sunset: DC-1 is a Linux-based penetration testing lab completed in a controlled environment as part of my cybersecurity learning journey.
-This lab provided practical experience in information gathering, service enumeration, and Linux system analysis.
+This lab provided practical experience in information gathering, enumeration, service analysis, and Linux system exploration.

 ---